 What is seborrhoea?

 Seborrhoea (or seborrhea) is the name given to excessively oily skin.
 It is due to overactive sebaceous glands and can affect both males and females.
 The oil produced by the skin is called sebum.
-The scalp and face are most commonly affected but other affected body sites may include the chest and folds of skin such as the underarms and under the breasts.
+The scalp and face are most commonly affected by seborrhoea, but other affected body sites may include the chest and folds of skin such as the underarms and under the breasts.

 Skin affected by seborrhoea feels unpleasant, and seems to get dirty quickly.
 The face appears shiny.
 Make-up may run off or cake and is difficult to apply.
 The affected area is often red, and greasy and scaly patches may develop; this is known as seborrhoeic dermatitis.
 Seborrhoea may also lead to acne.

-Although most people with seborrhoea have no other health problems, it is sometimes a sign of underlying Parkinson's disease or acromegaly.
+Although most people with seborrhoea have no other health problems, it is sometimes a sign of underlying Parkinson disease or acromegaly.
 It may also be due to excessive androgens in women, associated with polycystic ovaries and less commonly, to congenital adrenal hyperplasia.

 What is the treatment for seborrhoea?